dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 The page name is the path to the page from the root */Pages* folder including a leading `/` (for example, `/Index`).
 The preceding URL generation samples offer enhanced options and functional capabilities over hardcoding a URL.
 URL generation uses [routing](xref:mvc/controllers/routing) and can generate and encode parameters according to how the route is defined in the destination path.

 URL generation for pages supports relative names.
-The following table shows which Index page is selected with different `RedirectToPage` parameters from *Pages/Customers/Create.cshtml*:
+The following table shows which Index page is selected using different `RedirectToPage` parameters in *Pages/Customers/Create.cshtml*.

 | RedirectToPage(x)| Page |
 | ----------------- | ------------ |